 First, remember what the Bible says about getting angry.
 We can and will get angry sometimes, but we are not to sin in our anger:

-Ephesians 4:26-27 “Be ye angry, and sin not: let not the sun go down upon your wrath: Neither give place to the devil.”
-(KJV)
+Ephesians 4:26-27 “Be angry and do not sin; do not let the sun go down on your anger, and give no opportunity to the devil.”
+(ESV)

 See Also: